Jordan Clark, PhD

 Contact: jordanjclark50@gmail.com

-In my spare time, I enjoy spending time with my family — including dog Miles and cat Loki.
+Outside of work, I enjoy time with my family and pets.
 My hobbies include all things plants.
-I am currently on year 4 of breeding my own breed of tomato variety.
+I am currently on year 5 of breeding my own breed of tomato variety, and propagating various raspberries, blackberries, and tropical plants.